LiamJCates/Programming-Notes/C++/Syntax/Statements/Control/Exceptions/StandardExceptions.md

 Standard Exceptions
+C++ enables you to throw exceptions of any type, although in general it is recommended to throw types that are derived from std::exception.

-C++ provides a list of standard exceptions defined in <exception> which we can use in our programs.
+C++ provides a list of standard exceptions defined in <exception>.

 C++ provides support to handle exceptions via a hierarchy of classes.
-The class exception is the base of the classes designed to handle exceptions.
-Among others, this class contains the function what.
-The function what returns a string containing an appropriate message.
-All derived classes of the class exception override the function what to issue their own error messages.

-stdlib Exception Classes
-You can arrange classes into parent-child relationships using inheritance.
+Classes are arranged into parent-child relationship hierarchy using inheritance.

+The rules for exception handling are based on class inheritance.
+When an exception is thrown, a catch block handles the exception if the thrown exception’s type matches the catch handler’s exception type or if the thrown exception’s type inherits from the catch handler’s exception type.

-Inheritance has a big impact on how the code handles exceptions.
-There is a nice, simple hierarchy of existing exception types available for use in the stdlib.
-You should try to use these types for simple programs.
+There is a hierarchy of existing exception types available for use in the stdlib.

+This hierarchy has many types for exceptions that occur often and their use is recommended.

+<stdexcept>: Defines a set of standard exceptions that both the library and programs can use to report common errors.

+<exception>: Defines the base class (i.e., std::exception) for all exceptions thrown by the elements of the standard library, along with several types and utilities to assist handling exceptions.

+So, <exception> only defines the class std::exception, while <stdexcept> defines several classes that inherit from std::exception (e.g., std::logic_error, std::out_of_range).
+That is why <stdexcept> includes <exception>.

+They are in separate headers because if you want to define your own exception class inheriting std::exception (and not use the classes from <stdexcept>), you can avoid unnecessary definitions.

 Standard Exception Classes
 The stdlib provides you with the standard exception classes in the <stdexcept>
 header.
 These should be your first port of call when you’re programming exceptions.
 The superclass for all the standard exception classes is the class std::exception.
+The class exception is the base of the classes designed to handle exceptions.

-All the subclasses in std::exception can be partitioned into three groups: logic errors, runtime errors, and language support errors.
+All the subclasses in std::exception can be partitioned into three groups: logic errors runtime errors language support errors

 While language support errors are not generally relevant to you as a programmer, you’ll definitely encounter logic errors and runtime errors.

 Two classes are immediately derived from the class exception: logic_error and runtime_error.
 Both of these classes are defined in the header file stdexcept.